384929629/DATA_STRUCTURE/README.md

-all files is .h

-1.if use my codes,please write
+1.if use my codes,please add
 /***************************************
-@author		:ZIYUSONG              *
+@author		:ZIYU SONG             *
 @data		:IN PROGRESS           *
 @note		:DATA STRUCTURE        *
 @API		:as follows	       *